 Our practice is focused primarily on issues of family law following or anticipating a client’s separation from his or her spouse.
 Our mission is to educate our clients on the law and then get to know each client so that we can provide specific advice given his or her circumstances.
 Everyone’s family law case is unique, and we are hands-on attorneys whose goal is to ensure that each client receives the guidance he or she needs.
 Although we encourage settlement through negotiation and/or mediation, there are circumstances that warrant litigation, and we have over 30 years of trial experience in handling complex alimony, child custody, child support, equitable distribution and contempt matters.
-Keith Black and Barbara Morgenstern also mediate family law cases for parties and attorneys with a high rate of settlement success.
-For those parties who are unable to settle their family law cases in mediation, Barbara Morgenstern is certified by the American Academy of Matrimonial Lawyers to arbitrate those cases for a private, and frequently more expedient and affordable, procedure to resolve their disputes.
+Keith Black also mediates family law cases for parties and attorneys with a high rate of settlement success.
 In addition to traditional family law cases, we also handle adoptions and name changes.

 North Carolina is a “no-fault” divorce state, so to obtain a divorce, there are only 3 requirements: 1) one of the parties must have been a citizen and resident of North Carolina for at least six (6) months prior to filing for divorce, 2) the parties must have been physically separated for 12 months with at least one of the parties intending for the separation to be permanent, and 3) the parties cannot have reconciled and resumed the marital relationship during that 12 months.